MadeInShineA/hei-presentations/README.md

 # HEI Presentations

-This repository hosts Quarto-based slide presentations for HEI (Higher Education Institution) courses, focusing on machine learning (301-1-ML) and data computation (302.1) topics.
+This repository hosts Quarto-based slide presentations for HEI courses, focusing on machine learning (301-1-ML) and data computation (302.1) topics.
 It includes materials on SVM, decision trees/random forests, Spark IO, file layouts, and Parquet for efficient data processing.

 ## Features